quarter2-one/reekwire/README.md

-#reekwire
+# reekwire

-##Import mapping for CommonJS.
+## Import mapping for CommonJS.

 Import mapping for CommonJS.
 All imports in one place.
-Use local path during dev and npm package loath during prodction by simply setting 'process.env.NODE_ENV'
+Use local path during dev and npm package loath during prodction by simply setting `process.env.NODE_ENV="development"`